The Mango Tree with Seven Gates

 TOM: He was a high school student at the time.
 Now he's incarcerated.

 RAY: Kevin says he got this puzzle from a guy in India.
-Here it is: A maharajah owned a mango tree that had very sweet, abundant fruit.
+Here it is: A maharaja owned a mango tree that had very sweet, abundant fruit.
 People would come from miles around to pick the fruit.
-So the maharajah decided to protect the tree by erecting a series of seven concentric fences around it.
+So the maharaja decided to protect the tree by erecting a series of seven concentric fences around it.

 Each fence had a gate with a guard.
 To get to the tree a person would have had to pass through seven gates and pass seven guards.